Registration is now closed

 - RESOURCING SPIRITUAL DIRECTION AND REFLECTIVE PRACTICE

-There are four five-day intensives in residence at the Carmelite Priory, Oxford (or El Carmelo Retreat Center, Redlands, California for North American participants) for the two-year Spiritual Direction Training Programme (two intensives per year).
+There are four five-day intensives in residence at the Carmelite Priory, Oxford (or University of St Mary of the Lake (Mundelein Seminary), Illinois for North American participants) for the two-year Spiritual Direction Training Programme (two intensives per year).
 The remainder are 12 online sessions (6 per year).
 The online programme is delivered in the form of real-time video conferencing and a phased release of reading materials and videos with tutorial support made available through the CACS learning platform.

 The intensives begin on a Wednesday and finishes on the following Monday morning after Traveller’s Eucharist and Breakfast.